woossi0/suite/docs/usermanual/source/dataadmin/importer/apiexample.rst

    </featureTypes>
   </dataStore>

-By default when a shapefile is uploaded a feature type is automatically created.
-The following retrieves the feature type that has been created as XML:
+By default, when a shapefile is uploaded a feature type is automatically created.
+The following command retrieves the feature type that has been created as XML:

 .. code-block:: console

    curl -u admin:geoserver -XGET http://localhost:8080/geoserver/rest/workspaces/opengeo/datastores/shapefiles/featuretypes/roads.xml

-This will return a description of the feature type as XML:
+This will return:

 .. code-block:: xml